trpc-group/trpc-cpp/docs/en/compression.md

 [中文](../zh/compression.md)

-# Compression or Decompression

 # Overview

 This article introduces how to use compression and decompression features based on tRPC-Cpp (referred to as tRPC below).
 Developers can learn the following:

-* How to enable compression and decompression features for RPC calls.
+- How to enable compression and decompression features for RPC calls.
-* How to implement custom compression and decompression algorithms.
+- How to implement custom compression and decompression algorithms.

 To save data transmission bandwidth, compressing data is a common practice. tRPC supports compressing message content during RPC calls and provides some commonly used compression algorithms.
 We can choose the appropriate algorithm as